 - Advice on any additional software, accessories or services you may need to purchase.

-- A conversation free of technological terminology – unless you ask me to.
+- A conversation nearly free of technological terminology – I’ll explain any key terms.

 - Help in setting up your new equipment and transferring your old data.